Rebuilding the R-390A Receivers

 problems after installation back in the receiver.

 Reforming the Electrolytic Capacitors (it might work) - If you don't rebuild the two filter capacitors, at least fully test and reform them.
 When I used to reform these capacitors I used an adjustable Lambda 25 power supply that had a variable 200vdc to 375vdc output.
 I connected a 10mA FS current meter in series to watched the current draw as the capacitor is reformed.
-Only did one section of the multi-section capacitors at a time.
+I only did one section of the multi-section capacitors at a time.
 Due to the limitation of the Lambda 25 starting out at 200vdc, I checked the capacitor with another power supply that adjusted from 0vdc up to 50vdc.
 Then I switched over to the Lambda 25.
 When the electrolytic was first connected to the power supply, the current draw would be fairly high (probably around 100mA) for a very short time.
 Almost immediately the current would drop down below 10mA.
 I kept increasing the voltage every few seconds.
 The current increased and then almost immediately would drop down.
 When I reached +300vdc on the section, I watched the current.
 It should slowly drop to below 1mA.
 I let the voltage remain on the capacitor section for an hour or so.
 When checked after an hour, the current was usually around 500uA or less.
 This indicated a good condition capacitor that was reformed.
 I usually fully discharged the tested section and then measured its capacitance.
 If it was within spec, I considered the capacitor ready to use.